wacncontent/CustomizeTool/removeCommentOutput2/articles/search/search-get-started.md

 Subscribers automatically get free access to a shared, multitenant Search service that you can use for learning purposes, proof-of-concept testing, or small development search projects.
 Sign up for the free version using these steps.

 1. Sign in to [Azure portal](https://portal.azure.com) using your existing subscription.
-Notice that this URL takes you to the Preview portal.
-Using the Preview portal is a requirement.
+Notice that this URL takes you to the Portal.
+Using the Portal is a requirement.

 2. Click **New** at the top of the page.